 General meetings are held on the 2nd Wednesday of odd-numbered months (i.e. January, March, May, July, September and November).
 Meetings commence at 7.30pm (venue is usually open by 7pm for socialising).
-They include a discussion of Society’s matters and around 8pm a talk presented by guest speakers or Society’s members on topics ranging from technical to non-technical.
+They include a brief discussion of Society’s matters and a talk presented by guest speakers or Society’s members on topics ranging from technical to non-technical.
 Coffee, tea and refreshments are served.

-Visitors are most welcome to attend, but please note that a small entry fee applies ($3 for members, $5 for non-members).
+Visitors are most welcome to attend and entry is free.
 All attendees receive a raffle ticket on entry, and a mineral specimen or item of related interest is drawn at the end of the formal proceedings.

 The Society’s meetings are suitable for complete beginners to experts and provide a point of contact between amateurs and mineralogy professionals or those engaged in the broader Earth sciences.
 Members and guests are encouraged to bring along any specimens that they might want identified or that they feel might be of interest, with no need for these to be related to the topic of the evening’s talk.
 The Society’s binocular and polarizing microscopes are generally available to assist with identification or to view specimens.